 Pineapple Ale Cherry Mini Tarts Recipe

 Hi y’all!
-How was your Labor Day weekend?
+How was your weekend?
 Did you have a big fun cookout?
 Lay low with a cold beer by a pool or lake or ocean?
 We spent 5 fantastic days in Hilton Head at the Weston Hilton Head Resort and Spa and I totally wish I was still there – although I did miss my fur babies even though they were so in good hands and no parties were thrown that we can tell.

 There isn’t any obvious evidence of shenanigans anyway.

 I figured we’d ease our way out of summer and into fall.
 I know that Labor Day is kind of that unofficial transition with stupid rules about wearing white (I have zero idea who in tarnation came up with this ridiculousness because it’s still hot as all get out down here) and pools and amusement parks closing.
 Those are some sad and heartbreaking days.

 I had to cheer some things up around here with some pastry cream in a tart topped with beer infused cherry compote and whipped cream, so I made you some Pineapple Ale Mini Cherry Tarts.
 You’re welcome.

 I’m still fresh from the beach, so I can’t move on to fall yet. #sorrynotsorry

 I gotta tell ya, it’s been a couple of years since we’ve been able to take a beach vacation.
 With four dogs that belong on Misfit Island, it’s hard to get away.
 This summer we were able to secure a fantastic pet sitter and made two trips to the beach.
 There is not much more relaxing to me as laying on the beach, reading chick lit or legal mystery, and listening to the waves crash while drinking a cold beer or banana daiquiri.

 So, we’ll talk about apples next week, ‘k?